ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 Language models work by being trained to predict the probability of a word given the context of surrounding words.
 This gives them a foundational understanding of language that can generalize to other tasks.

-There are two main approaches for training a transformer model:
+<span style="background-color: #FFFF33;">There are two main approaches for training a transformer model:</span>

-- **Masked language modeling (MLM)**: Used by encoder models like BERT, this approach randomly masks some tokens in the input and trains the model to predict the original tokens based on the surrounding context.
-This allows the model to learn bidirectional context (looking at words both before and after the masked word).
+- <span style="background-color: #FFFF33;">**Masked language modeling (MLM)**: Used by encoder models like BERT, this approach randomly masks some tokens in the input and trains the model to predict the original tokens based on the surrounding context.
+This allows the model to learn bidirectional context (looking at words both before and after the masked word).</span>

-- **Causal language modeling (CLM)**: Used by decoder models like GPT, this approach predicts the next token based on all previous tokens in the sequence.
-The model can only use context from the left (previous tokens) to predict the next token.
+- <span style="background-color: #FFFF33;">**Causal language modeling (CLM)**: Used by decoder models like GPT, this approach predicts the next token based on all previous tokens in the sequence.
+The model can only use context from the left (previous tokens) to predict the next token.</span>

 ## Types of language models

 In the Transformers library, language models generally fall into three architectural categories:

-- **Encoder-only models** (like BERT): These models use a bidirectional approach to understand context from both directions.
-They’re best suited for tasks that require deep understanding of text, such as classification, named entity recognition, and question answering.
+- <span style="background-color: #FFFF33;">**Encoder-only models** (like BERT): These models use a bidirectional approach to understand context from both directions.
+They’re best suited for tasks that require deep understanding of text, such as classification, named entity recognition, and question answering.</span>

-- **Decoder-only models** (like GPT, Llama): These models process text from left to right and are particularly good at text generation tasks.
-They can complete sentences, write essays, or even generate code based on a prompt.
+- <span style="background-color: #FFFF33;">**Decoder-only models** (like GPT, Llama): These models process text from left to right and are particularly good at text generation tasks.
+They can complete sentences, write essays, or even generate code based on a prompt.</span>

-- **Encoder-decoder models** (like T5, BART): These models combine both approaches, using an encoder to understand the input and a decoder to generate output.
-They excel at sequence-to-sequence tasks like translation, summarization, and question answering.
+- <span style="background-color: #FFFF33;">**Encoder-decoder models** (like T5, BART): These models combine both approaches, using an encoder to understand the input and a decoder to generate output.
+They excel at sequence-to-sequence tasks like translation, summarization, and question answering.</span>

 ![transformers_architecture](/images/transformers_architecture.png)